Dr G Shreekumar Menon

 Temples are there even in Islamic countries like Malaysia, Indonesia, and many Western countries, with absolutely zero interference by the governments.
 Why only in India the Hindus have to be discriminated and their religious rights trampled upon?
-In the USA, which is also a democracy like India, there are innumerable Hindu Temples and they all function with absolutely zero interferenceby the government.
+In the USA, which is also a democracy like India, there are innumerable Hindu Temples, they all function with absolutely zero interference by the government.
 What is applicable in democratic USA, why can’t it be applicable in democratic India?

 In no other country in the world does the government knock off the offerings given by devotees in places of worship, such daylight robbery happens only in India and that too only Hindu Temples are targeted.
 We should hang our heads in shame for fooling the whole world that we do not discriminate on grounds of race, religion, language.
 In fact, we need to rename our country as the only Discriminating Democracy in the whole world!

-Government is also auctioning the gold and silver offerings given by devotees on the pretext of ‘monetization’.
+Government is also auctioning the gold and silver offerings given by devotees for in the name of ‘monetization’.
 Why should Temple assets and ornaments be sold?
-Does any other government anywhere else in the world auction the moveable and immoveable properties of any community’s place of worship for the sake of monetization?
+Does any other government anywhere else in this world auction the moveable and immoveable properties of any community’s place of worship in the name of monetization?
 In USA or elsewhere no government is lifting the moveable and immoveable properties of any community’s place of worship for ‘monetization’?
-Why such high-handedness in India and that too targeting only the Hindu Temples?
+Why is such high handedness happening in India and that too targeted only on Hindu Temples?
 Why are we trying to hoodwink the whole world about non-existent Constitutional Rights and specific discriminations targeting only the Hindu community?

 Though, Articles 25-28 of the Indian Constitution grants religious freedom in India, the State imposed obstacles, to freedom of worship for Hindus is strictly enforced.
 Though the Constitution proclaims all kinds of freedoms like: